 Michaelina Wautier: Painter

-The Kunsthistorisches Museum Vienna is dedicating its fall exhibition 2025 to Michaelina Wautier, who is regarded as one of the foremost female artists of the seventeenth century.
+The Kunsthistorisches Museum Vienna is dedicating its fall exhibition 2025 to Michaelina Wautier, who is regarded as one of the foremost female artists of the 17th century.
 The exhibition offers visitors the opportunity to discover almost the entire oeuvre of this outstanding artist alongside works by contemporaries such as Peter Paul Rubens and Anthony van Dyck.

-Michaelina Wautier: Painter; Kunsthistorisches Museum, Vienna, September 30, 2025–January 25, 2026.
+Michaelina Wautier: Painter; Kunsthistorisches Museum, Vienna.
+September 30, 2025–January 25, 2026.

 Sunlight in the Blue Room, 1891, by Anna Ancher; Skagens Museum